Contact for quote.

 How can I edit a Women Who Code job posting?

-From your dashboard, select the job you would like to edit under My Jobs and update your post.
+- Select the job you would like to edit and update your post.

 How long does my job post stay on the Women Who Code job board?